A reversal of fortune for Trump favourites on Wall Street

 Since the election, the financial sector has risen 19 per cent, more than any other.
 But its gain since the inauguration has been among the weakest, at 3 per cent.

-An investor buying a basket of banks and selling utilities immediately after Mr. Trump’s election would have made as much as 29 per cent by mid-February.
+An investor buying a basket of banks and selling utilities immediately after Trump’s election would have made as much as 29 percent by mid-February.
 But that gain has since shrunk to 17 per cent, according to Vincent Deluard, Vice President, Global Macro Strategy at INTL FCStone Financial Inc.

 Other “Trump trades” have lost momentum.

-Investors bet big on steel right out of the gate after Election Day, with the industry seen as a poster child for Mr. Trump’s focus on “unfair” trade deals that hurt U.S. producers.
+Investors bet big on steel right out of the gate after Election Day, with the industry seen as a poster child for Trump’s focus on “unfair” trade deals that hurt U.S. producers.
 The S&P 1500 steel industry group index had gained 36 per cent by the first week of December.

 The group is down by more than 13 per cent since then, however, and even last week’s executive order to investigate whether U.S. steel companies need additional trade protections under the auspices of national security delivered only a short-lived rebound.
 Poor earnings from sector heavyweight United States Steel Corp ruined the party.